 Buyer willingness to see value and join categories is highly affected by buyer relationship with categories.
 As explained by Participant P04, “within each category we have a different segmentation, different relationships with the categories.
 If I am a heavy coffee user, and a light user of pasta, my decision on how much I am willing to invest in each differs.”
 To develop this relationship, findings show that referring to social members with authority can stimulate non-users to join categories.
 BOP consumers are highly influenced by local community members and local experts.
-Triggering word-of-mouth by working with local community influencers (especially women) on the advantages of previously unfamiliar product categories (e.g., deodorants, cooking cream, etc.) was found to be a more effective technique compared with traditional communication techniques (e.g., TV advertising).
-Similarly, local experts such as medical doctors or local shop owners, have influence on transferring buyers across categories (e.g., from the mixed cooking oil category to the healthier corn oil category), in addition to justifying higher spending of existing category users.
-However, outcomes of such efforts may vary, where it was found that shifts to higher-spend categories are more common in socially visible categories.
+Triggering word-of-mouth by working with local influencers (especially women) on the advantages of previously unfamiliar product categories (e.g., deodorants, cooking cream, etc.) was found to be a more effective technique compared with traditional communication techniques (e.g., TV advertising).
+Similarly, local experts such as medical doctors or shop owners, have influence on transferring buyers across categories (e.g., from the mixed cooking oil category to the healthier corn oil category), in addition to justifying higher spending of existing category users.
+However, outcomes of such efforts may vary, e.g. it was found that shifts to higher-spend categories are more common in socially visible categories.

 BOP buyers may see value in joining certain categories, but may be constrained by their purchase ability.
 Designing a wide price pack architecture (PPA) offers the range of price points necessary to stimulate the different types of buyers (e.g., economic size savers vs. single-use sachet buyers; buyers with daily vs. weekly vs. monthly income realisation frequencies, etc.) to join the category.
 Additionally, a wide range of price points captures occasional buyers who account for the majority of any buyer base (Sharp, 2010).